adambaker/node-algebraic/monoid.markdown

 If all the tests pass, this initial log is returned unchanged.

 The interesting case is when a test fails.
-First, we add a new property to the log, `info`, which is itself a log containing an `property` and `args`. `property` is an array with the name of the failing property, and `args` is an array containing an array of the arguments that falsified the property.
+First, we add a new property to the log, `info`, which is itself a log containing `property` and `args`. `property` is an array with the name of the failing property, and `args` is an array containing an array of the arguments that falsified the property.
 The nested log allows us to namespace logs.
 The `property` and `args` values are wrapped in arrays so that when we combine two logs summarizing failing tests, the properties and arguments that failed will be concatenated together,